zachinjapan/Data-Structures-1-Week-Challenge/README.md

      - pop
      - print

-7. Graphs

-   - Research different graph methods
-   - Create a graph with a good amount of methods, here are a few examples:
-       - addVertex(value)
-       - addEdge(value1, value2)
-      - removeVertex(value)
-       - removeEdge(value1, value2)
-      - print

-#### let's do a few easy coding challenges
+#### let's do a few fun coding challenges

-8. Reverse an array in place (no new array and no array methods)
+7. Reverse an array in place (no new array and no array methods)